 Project feasibility analysis guides hospital’s decision to build 72,000-square-foot facility

 Baraga County Memorial Hospital (BCMH) in L’Anse, Michigan, is a critical access hospital that has made major investments to improve its facility and expand its services.
-BCMH engaged Plante Moran Cresa (PMC) to determine the feasibility of further renovating its existing hospital, building an entirely new facility, or both.
+BCMH engaged Plante Moran Realpoint (PMR), formerly Plante Moran Cresa, to determine the feasibility of further renovating its existing hospital, building an entirely new facility, or both.

 After a review of the study, BCMH decided to build a new 72,000-square-foot facility on a new site and expand the existing skilled nursing facility by adding 20 beds.
 The project cost was estimated at $29.3 million, with construction costs accounting for $16.9 million.

-BCMH subsequently engaged PMC as owner’s representative throughout construction to ensure that the project stayed on budget and on schedule.
+BCMH subsequently engaged PMR as owner’s representative throughout construction to ensure that the project stayed on budget and on schedule.